vss-devel/zimmer/README.md

 * Symlink *zimmer* as *zimwriterfs*: `ln -s zimmer.js <some directory in $PATH>/zimwriterfs`
 * Make sure genuine *zimwriterfs* is not in the $PATH

-[mwoffliner](https://github.com/kiwix/mwoffliner), for example, then should pick zimmer up instead of zimwriterfs when it creates ZIM file.
+[mwoffliner](https://github.com/kiwix/mwoffliner), for example, then should pick the zimmer up instead of the *zimwriterfs* when it creates ZIM file.

 ## Usage
 ```